-The Centre for Health Outcomes, Systems and Services will be co-directed by Distinguished Professor Patsy Yates, Head of the School of Nursing, and Professor Steven McPhail of the School of Public Health and Social Work.
+The Centre for Healthcare Transformation will be co-directed by Distinguished Professor Patsy Yates, Head of the School of Nursing, and Professor Steven McPhail of the School of Public Health and Social Work.

 The Centre’s multidisciplinary team will collaborate on high quality, relevant research and transform it into practical insights to enable effective change for health service partners.

 A key objective of the Centre will be to strengthen Indigenous health research capacity to improve health systems, services and outcomes for Aboriginal and Torres Strait Islander communities.

 The Centre will also extend national and international partnerships and associations, building research capacity and generating beneficial learning experiences for health services researchers and health service providers.

 Distinguished Professor Yates and Professor McPhail join esteemed colleagues in leading new centres that reflect QUT research strengths: